-Communities and organizations often assume that the demographic profile of their professional leadership will automatically attract (or repel) potential constituents or members.
+Communities often assume that the demographic profile of their professional leadership will automatically attract (or repel) potential members.
 They may not even be conscious of their inclination to interview, for example, only young or married individuals, thereby missing out on the talented people who might be the perfect match for their community.
-They also often assume the way candidates will balance work and family life based on their gender, rather than asking how they plan to juggle their various responsibilities.
-Surprisingly, communities often give scant attention to the religious and educational philosophy of their prospective leaders, focusing instead on vague and subjective qualities, such as charisma.
+They also often assume that women and men will balance work and family life differently rather than asking all candidates how they plan to juggle their various responsibilities.
+Surprisingly, communities often give scant attention to the religious and educational philosophy of their prospective leaders, focusing instead on vague and subjective qualities such as charisma.